L3Sota/Bf-Interpreter/README.md

 - `TWTR_ACCESS_T_KEY`
 - `TWTR_ACCESS_T_SECRET`

 These can be obtained from either your Twitter account details or from your app details in [Twitter Apps](https://apps.twitter.com).
 The account should be an account created solely for the bot. `_C_` stands for Consumer and `_ACCESS_T_` stands for Access Token.
-Your `TWTR_USER_ID` can also be found by taking the numbers in `TWTR_ACCESS_T_KEY` up to (but not including) the first hyphen. `export` these variables through a `.bashrc`, or put them in an environment file to be `export`ed when running the server.
+Your `TWTR_USER_ID` can also be found by taking the numbers in `TWTR_ACCESS_T_KEY` up to (but not including) the first hyphen. `export` these variables directly or through a `.bashrc`, or put them in an environment file to be `export`ed when running the server.
 If you are using Heroku, placing the environment variables in `KEY=VALUE` format in a `.env` file in the base directory allows `heroku local` to automatically load these variables for you.

 ## Running